 “Good idea, son,” said my father squeezing into the lobby next to me and then punching me lightly on the arm with one hand while holding the other close to his chest covered by a large bandage.
 Jack Webster was a tall, elegantly dressed man in his late fifties with greying dark hair and black-framed glasses.
 “Glad you’re here, every room is full, and as you can see, I’m hors de combat so we could do with the extra hands.”

 “What happened?”
-I said.
+I ask.

-“Spot of picture hanging,” said dad regarding his father sheepishly.
+“Spot of picture hanging,” said Dad regarding his father.

 “I accept there isn’t much you can do,” said Mr. Hancock irritated by the brief lack of attention.
 “We will take you up on your laundry offer.
 My wife will deliver it later but don’t stop calling Wings.
 I want my suitcase and I insist we keep the pressure on them, otherwise, I’ll be suing everyone, including this hotel.”